dan4ikV/RNNTrajectoryPrediction/README.md

-The goal of the problem is to predict the charges $c_1, c_2$ and $c_3$ of the particles with a fixed position given the trajectory of other particle moving in the 2D space which depend on the above-mentioned charges.
+The goal of the problem is to predict the charges $c_1, c_2$ and $c_3$ of the particles with a fixed position given the trajectory of other particle moving in the 2D space which depend on the abovementioned charges.
 The trajectory data is provided in form of a sequence of positions of each of the particles in the space with a fixed time step between those positions.
-Formally the data-set contains the initial trajectory data, with each data point being a trajectory
+Formally the dataset contains the initial trajectory data, with each data point being a trajectory
 $D = \{\textbf{x}_1, \textbf{x}_2 ... \textbf{x}_n\}$, where $\textbf{x}_t \in \textbf{R}^2$
 is a coordinates of particle in the 2D space at time $t$.
-The labels for each data-point are given in form
+The labels for each datapoint are given in form
 $T = \{c_1, c_2, c_3\}$, where $c_1, c_2$ and $c_3$ are the
 corresponding charges.